mesa1014/ICC_2D/README.md

 - clone this repo to the projects folder

-- run the following in the terminal:
+- run the following in the terminal (you need to do this only once):

   cmake icc2d 8 -DCMAKE_BUILD_TYPE:STRING="Release"\
           -DChaste_ERROR_ON_WARNING:BOOL="OFF" \